 APEC CEO Summit To Offer Opportunity To Find Solutions To Protectionism

-"The APEC CEO Summit will serve as a venue where 1,700 participants will seek answers in the era of protectionism," Chey, who also serves as head of the Korea Chamber of Commerce and Industry (KCCI), said during a group interview with YouTube channels.
+"The APEC CEO Summit will serve as a venue where 1,700 participants will seek answers in the era of protectionism," Chey, who also serves as head of the Korea Chamber of Commerce and Industry (KCCI), said during a group interview with YouTube channels, reports Yonhap news agency.

 Chey noted the APEC summit is especially significant as it will offer clues on how issues between the United States and China may unfold over the next few years.